-Wheaton in the Holy Lands is a study of the Old Testament, New Testament and Early Church through travel to Israel, Greece, Turkey, and Rome.
-In addition, through contact with leaders of non-western churches, Wheaton in the Holy Lands engages students with issues of the theological development of the Church through the centuries.
+Wheaton in the Holy Lands is a six week study of the Old Testament, New Testament through travel to Israel, Greece, Turkey, and Rome (May 16-June 27).
+In addition, through contact with leaders of non-western churches, Wheaton in the Holy Lands engages students with issues of the theological development of the Church from its earliest period to its present witness.
 This program can be taken as a partial alternative to the general education requirements in the Biblical Studies, Theological Studies, or Archaeology major.

 Check out this video of WIHL 2013 highlights!

-See the detailed travel and finances fact sheet here.
+See the 2014 travel and finances fact sheet here.